blueridger/MeetingAttendanceDiscordBot/README.md

 ```
 $meeting Channel: voice_channel_name Duration: length_in_minutes
 ```
 You can also intersperse additional key-values arguments of the form `Key: value1 value2 ...` in any order, which will appear as additional lines in the output.
+Keys are case insensitive.

 White space is reformatted, so feel free to use line breaks if you want more human-readable commands.
 User tags and text formatting are carried over into the output.